-The right of erasure (also known as the ‘right to be forgotten’) allows you to request the deletion or removal of your personal information where there is no compelling reason for us to continue processing it.
+You have the right of erasure (also known as the ‘right to be forgotten’) which allows you to request the deletion or removal of your personal information where there is no compelling reason for us to continue processing it.
 This right is not absolute, and there are circumstances where we may need to continue processing your data despite a request for erasure.

 · Right to object and opt-out of marketing

 You have the right to object to certain types of processing of your personal information.
 This includes the right to object to direct marketing.
 You can exercise your right to opt-out of further direct marketing when you receive such communications from us (via the ‘unsubscribe’ option we include in each email or you can contact us directly.

 · Right to portability

 You have the right to receive certain personal information from us in a commonly used electronic format (such as a Microsoft Excel file) so that this personal information can be used in a different service.

 You have the right to restrict or ‘block’ the use of your information in certain circumstances such as when you think your data rights outweigh our legitimate interests in the processing of your data.
 When you exercise this right, we can still store your information but cannot undertake further processing.

 If you have given your consent to anything we do with your personal information, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal information with your consent up to that point is unlawful).

 If you wish to submit a request in relation to any of your rights above, please contact us at: firstname.lastname@example.org.